Italian neorealism: History

 Largely prevented from writing about politics (the editor-in-chief of the magazine was Vittorio Mussolini, son of Benito Mussolini), the critics attacked the Telefoni Bianchi ("white telephone") films that dominated the industry at the time.
 As a counter to the popular mainstream films, some critics felt that Italian cinema should turn to the realist writers from the turn of the 20th century.

-Many of the filmmakers involved in neorealism developed their skills working on Calligrafismo films in the early 1940s (though the short-lived movement was markedly different from neorealism).
+Many of the filmmakers involved in neorealism developed their skills working on Calligrafismo films in the early 1940s (although the short-lived movement was markedly different from neorealism).
 Elements of neorealism are also found in the films of Alessandro Blasetti and the documentary-style films of Francesco De Robertis.
 Two of the most significant precursors of neorealism are Jean Renoir's Toni (1935) and Blasetti's 1860 (1934).
 Both Visconti and Michelangelo Antonioni worked closely with Renoir.

 In the spring of 1945, Mussolini was executed and Italy was liberated from German occupation.
-This period, known as the "Italian Spring," broke from old ways and fostered a more realistic approach to making films.
+This period, known as the "Italian Spring", broke from old ways and fostered a more realistic approach to making films.
 Italian cinema went from utilizing elaborate studio sets to shooting on location in the countryside and city streets in a realist style.

 Although the true beginning of neorealism has been widely contested by theorists and filmmakers, the first neorealist film is generally thought to be Visconti's Ossessione, released in 1943, during the occupation.
 Neorealism became famous globally in 1946 with Roberto Rossellini's Rome, Open City, when it won the Grand Prize at the Cannes Film Festival as the first major film produced in Italy after the war.